Cat Litter Smell

 Why does my litter box smell so bad even when I scoop daily?+

 Scooping removes the solid waste, but ammonia from urine soaks into the remaining litter and keeps releasing gas.
 Traditional litter absorbs moisture, but it does not trap odor molecules well once the box is already saturated.
+We walk through the whole chain reaction in why your litter box smells.

 Do those litter box air fresheners actually work?+